mucherob/stockbot/stockbot_project.md

 2 (a).
 It will use the ticker to search the News API for news and analyze the content that is returned.

 2 (b).
-At the same time, the stock will retrieve the price from finance.
+At the same time, the stock will retrieve the price from yfinance.

 3. The agent returns a response that includes the stock price, the sentiment score, and whether it is positive, negative, or neutral, the price prediction (whether it will increase or decrease) and whether the user wants